fuzzyleapfrog/tweet-collector/README.md

 # The Tweet Collector
-A small web tool to collect selective tweets of selected user.
+Tweet collector allows you to collect specific tweets of specific users.

 # Create your own Tweet Collector
 You first have to create your own `tweet-collector.cfg` based on the example config to get the script running.
 Move your `tweet-collector.cfg` to `/etc`.